Michael Krausz: Music

-Michael Krausz is the founding Artistic Director and Conductor of the Great Hall Chamber Orchestra at Bryn Mawr.
+Michael Krausz was the founding Artistic Director and Conductor of the Great Hall Chamber Orchestra at Bryn Mawr.
 The GHCO is composed of 42 young professional and conservatory musicians, and has collaborated with principal players of the New York Philharmonic and Philadelphia Orchestra as soloists.
 Krausz studied violin with Cleveland Orchestra concertmaster Josef Gingold.
 He received his early conducting coaching from his father, Laszlo Krausz, noted violist with l'Orchestre de la Suisse Romande and the Cleveland Orchestra, and conductor of the Akron Symphony Orchestra.
 Frederik Prausnitz of the Peabody Conservatory, and Luis Biava, Resident Conductor Laureate of the Philadelphia Orchestra also coached Michael Krausz.
 Krausz has been guest conductor of professional orchestras in Bulgaria, including the Pleven, Vratsa and Plovdiv Philharmonic Orchestras.

 Art

 Michael Krausz has had thirty-three solo and duo shows in galleries in the U.S., U.K., and India, and he has participated in many group exhibitions.
 He was elected Fellow of the Royal Society of Arts (F.R.S.A.) in 1973.
 Krausz studied at the Philadelphia College of Art and Haystack Mountain School of Crafts.
 He was Resident Fellow at the Ossabaw Foundation.
 Krausz's artworks have been reproduced in numerous publications including the British journal, Leonardo.
-He is a member of Artist's Exchange, DE, and Delaware by Hand, which, in 2009, awarded him the status of “Master.”
+He was a member of Artist's Exchange, DE, and Delaware by Hand, which, in 2009, awarded him the status of “Master.”

 Krausz's paintings depict various spatial planes at once, embodying scripted messages of no literal significance.
 They are concerned with the emergence and dissolution of ciphers in infinite spaces.
 The works embody a kind of automatic writing arising from conductorial musical gestures in meditative spaces.
 The paintings are done with dry pigment on museum board and other mixed media.